Garvit-M07/Lxghtning/README.md

-- 👋 Hi, I’m @Lxghtning, a 17 year old student and programmer
+- 👋 Hi, I’m @Garvit, a 17 year old student and programmer
 - 👀 I’m interested in working on new Unique Projects